Jan 14 • 2 min read

 PTFE insulation is used in data centers, high-rise electrical systems, and mission-critical infrastructure because it survives extreme heat and doesn’t degrade.

+The story of Teflon isn’t just about non-stick pans.
 It’s about an accidental discovery that grew into a material capable of shaping modern architecture and infrastructure.
+It supported the nuclear project and survived the harshest chemicals on Earth.

+It became a staple of design, engineering, and construction worldwide.
 And all of it started with one blocked cylinder and a curious chemist who wanted to know why.

 Related Blogs